cyrilletuzi/angular-eslint-injection-context/README.md

 # angular-eslint-injection-context

 ESLint rules for Angular injection context.
+Say goodbye to the `NG0203` runtime error.

 ## Requirements